 Candy: The response has been fantastic.
 Parents of children with autism have cried when they read the book, because at last there’s something that might help other children to befriend their child.
 The pain of being excluded from things like birthday parties is real, and damaging to their children’s self esteem.

 Teachers have also been thrilled.
 They say that the children recognise themselves and their situation in the book, and identify with the characters.
-As a former music teacher and a lifelong writer, I have an excellent ear for language, so the voice of Zara comes across as authentically childlike as opposed to being the somewhat idealised version of the child’s voice that permeates a lot of books.
+As a former music teacher and a lifelong writer, I have a good ear for language and tone, so the voice of Zara comes across as authentically childlike as opposed to being the somewhat idealised version of the child’s voice that permeates a lot of books.
 Zara’s words come straight from the mouths of the many children I’ve taught.